 If the student's reading deficiency is not remediated by the end of Grade 3, as demonstrated by scoring at Level 2 or higher on the statewide assessment test in reading for Grade 3, the student must be retained.
-The District School Board may only exempt students from mandatory retention for "good cause."
+The district school board may only exempt students from mandatory retention for "good cause."
 Good Cause Exemptions shall be limited to the following:

-- A. English Language Learners (ELL) who have had less than two (2) years of instruction in an English for Speakers of Other Language Program (ESOL). - B. Students with disabilities who's Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate, consistent with the requirement of State Board of Education rules. - C. Students who demonstrate an acceptable level of performance on the parallel form of the Stanford 10 (45% or higher).
-Students who demonstrate an acceptable level of performance on the parallel form of STAR. - D. Students who demonstrate, through a student portfolio, that they are reading on grade level, as evidenced by demonstration of mastery of the Standards in reading equal to at least a Level 2 performance on the FSA.
+- A. English Language Learners (ELL) who have had less than two (2) years of instruction in an English for Speakers of Other Language Program (ESOL). - B. Students with disabilities who's Individual Education Plan (IEP) indicates that participation in the statewide assessment program is not appropriate, consistent with the requirement of State Board of Education rules. - C. Students who demonstrate an acceptable level of performance on the parallel form of STAR. - D. Students who demonstrate, through a student portfolio, that they are reading on grade level, as evidenced by demonstration of mastery of the Standards in reading equal to at least a Level 2 performance on the FSA.
 (6A-1.094221)